TrainWeb.org Facebook Page

 Map: Ba 35 A 9 Topographic Maps

-Known of by few is the B&O's brick-lined stone arch bridge for Glen Edwards Avenue.
-Before its northeast end was plugged during the 1940s, it connected what is now Hampden Avenue with Falls Road.
-At photo time the open end served as an unofficial homeless shelter.
+Known of by few is B&O's brick-lined, stone arch bridge for Glen Edwards Avenue.
+Before its northeast end was plugged circa 1950, it connected what is now Hampden Avenue with Falls Road.
+The open end served as an unofficial homeless shelter at photo time.

 Interconnect